 Schooner Cove - Vancouver Island

 16" x 20" oil on canvas.
 Here we enjoy some of Schooner Cove in famous Pacific Rim National Park.
 Standing on the expansive golden sands during a receding tide, we view one of the small volcanic islands bathed in sunshine.
+No longer available.

 Autumn Rapids